 Wait for the file to be uploaded.
 Remain on this page and do not click anything else in the Kraken Web interface during the upload.

-4. After the bundle is uploaded and verified, click Update and then click Confirm.
+- 4. After the bundle is uploaded and verified, click Update and then click Confirm. - 5.
+Wait until the update is complete and your Kraken system reboots.